| Up | Next | Prev | PrevTail | Tail |

 order x,y,z;

-The order of variables may be changed by further calls of order
+The order of variables may be changed by further calls of order, but then the

 Thus,